Vyral/lela-ashkarian/_posts/2020-11-09-why-is-our-florida-keys-market-so-busy.md

 As I’m sure you’ve heard, our residential Florida Keys real estate market has been extremely busy.&nbsp;

 Pending transactions are up tremendously.
 We’re even on pace to break a record this year; we haven’t seen numbers like this since 2004.
 This is partially attributable to the fact that everything shut down for a couple of months earlier in the year and created a rush of pent-up demand.
-Interest rates are also extremely low, which is increasing buyers’ purchasing power.&nbsp;
+Interest rates are also extremely low, which is increasing buyers’ purchasing power.

 {% include pullquote.html %}